Is It Atopic Dermatitis or Is It a Fungus?

 • Red or brownish-gray patches on the skin

-• Small, raised bumps on the skin which may leak fluid or crust over if scratched
+• Small, raised bumps on the skin that may leak fluid or crust over if scratched

 • Thick, cracked, or scaly skin